 Why should I choose Broadway Dance Center?

-Broadway Dance Center has over 24 years' experience in providing the finest in dance instruction, and our faculty is world-renowned.
+Broadway Dance Center has been providing the finest in dance instruction since 1984, and our faculty is world-renowned.
 The International Student Visa Program has been carefully designed to facilitate your training in an intensive course of study.
 While you focus on your development, we work with you to help you achieve your goals.

 The ISVP features the largest variety and choice of classes of any studio in NYC, with an unparalleled teaching staff of professionals.
 We will consider applications from dancers at all levels.
 Our program is constructed in a non-competitive atmosphere, and the sense of community among our students is strong.
 We understand you are far from home and we are confident you will feel at home with us.